sauvc/rulebook/rulebook.md

 The following tasks can be done in any order.

-### Target Acquisition [5-50 Points]
+### Target Acquisition [10-50 Points]
-The aim of the task is to detect and acquire a target among a series of drums lying at the bottom of the pool.
-There are 4 coloured drums in the arena.
+The aim of the task is to detect and acquire a target among a series of drums at the bottom of the pool, in the target zone.

+A target zone is defined by a green colored mat laid out on the floor of the pool.
+The mat is 8m x 2m in size.
+Figure 1. shows the location of the mat with respect to the drums.

+There are 4 colored drums in the arena.
 All of them equidistant from the gate such that they lie on an arc.
-One of the drums, chosen at random, will be Red in colour.
+One of the drums, chosen at random, will be **Blue** in color.
 The AUV needs to drop a ball in the correct drum to successfully complete this task.

 There are a two modes of solving this challenge.

-- Optical **[20 Points]**
+- Optical **[30 Points]**
 	- Drop the ball in the Red drum.
 	- Dropping the ball in any other drum will be awarded **[10 Points]**
 - Acoustic **[50 Points]**